terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

 ### Troubleshooting

+#### The specified API key could not be found

+During cluster provisioning a containers apikey is created if one does not already exist for the given resource group and region ([learn more](https://cloud.ibm.com/docs/containers?topic=containers-access-creds)).
+Occasionally replication of the newly created apikey can be delayed causing the cluster creation to fail with an error like this:

+`Error: Request failed with status code: 404, ServerErrorResponse: {"incidentID":"c5caf83e-5f08-48c9-9778-6f3eb0ce1d16,c5caf83e-5f08-48c9-9778-6f3eb0ce1d16","code":"E06f9","description":"The specified API key could not be found.","type":""}`

+To workaround the issue simply attempt a re-apply of the terraform and it should pass on second attempt.
+If you still face issues, an IBM Cloud support case should be created with the `Kubernetes service` and include the `incidentID` from the error.

 #### New kube_version message

 - When you run a `terraform plan` command, you might get a message about a new version of Kubernetes, as in the following example: